Marko2407/Project-Jug/README.md

 ## Next steps

-- Implement authentication for multiple admin users.
+- Implementåç authentication for multiple admin users.
 - Add background scheduler to automatically publish scheduled posts.
 - Expand metrics tracking for likes and shares.
 - Integrate with front-end for rendering dynamic chapters.